onqtam/headjack/docs/how/unsorted/roadmap.md

 https://twitter.com/winnielaux_/status/1754334062037074039

+after the right abstractions are picked, new use cases will be rapidly tested by different ways to compose the building blocks

+> "My number one predictor of whether or not a company will find product-market fit: High shipping cadence." - [Naval Ravikant](https://x.com/naval/status/1128346098362281984)

 Oauth as a partner

 plan how to enable current websites to gradually migrate to this shared identity layer and data exportability & interoperability